asselapathirana/epanettools/README.rst

 Legacy Interface
 ----------------

 Do not use the following methods unless for compatibility!
+As of versions > 0.8 pattern setting using this interface is not available.

 ::